-The computer programme then designs radiation beams that follow the shape of the tumour very closely.
+The computer programme then designs radiation beams that follow the shape of the cancer very closely.

-Your doctor makes sure that all of the tumour is inside the radiotherapy field and healthy tissue is avoided as much as possible.
+Your doctor makes sure that all of the cancer is inside the radiotherapy field and they avoid as much healthy tissue as possible.
 This reduces the risk of side effects.

 The radiographers (sometimes called radiotherapists) might make marks on your skin that act as reference points to make sure every treatment session is accurate.

 If you are having radiotherapy to your head or neck, you may need to wear a radiotherapy mask during your treatment.
 You may hear this called a shell or mould.

 Most types of masks are made of a mesh material with lots of small holes.
 You can have a mould for other parts of the body, such as the breast or limbs.

 The mould or mask keeps the treatment area completely still, so your treatment will be as accurate as possible.

 Your doctor or radiographer may ask you to have small metal markers (fiducial markers) put in or near your tumour.
 This is common for prostate cancer.

 To place the markers, your doctor inserts a needle into the area of skin over the cancer.
 They do this while you are having an ultrasound scan.
-Once the tip of the needle is in the right place your doctor releases a small gold pellet or rod.
+Once the tip of the needle is in the right place your doctor releases small gold pellets or rods.